-- 1. Successfully complete all classes required within the maximum credits that may be attempted; - 2.
-Achieve a 2.0 overall grade point average; - 3.
+- 1. Successfully complete all classes required within the maximum time frame that may be attempted; - 2.
+Achieve a 2.0 cumulative grade point average; - 3.
 Return all library books and pay any library fines; - 4.
-Have all financial obligations satisfied; - 5.
+Satisfy all financial obligations; - 5.
 Establish a complete placement file with the Placement Director; and - 6.
-Earn at least one half (50%) of required credits at Las Vegas College, (requirement is waived if transferring from another CCi school.)
+Earn at least 25% of required credits in residence at Las Vegas College (requirement is waived if transferring from another CCi school.)